Twins vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- In games it has played as moneyline favorites with odds of -155 or shorter, Minnesota has a record of 28-22 (56%).

-- Based on this game's moneyline, the Twins have an implied win probability of 60.8%.
+- The implied moneyline probablility for this matchup gives the Twins a 59.2% chance to win.

-- In the 150 games in which oddsmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 75 times (75-68-7).
+- Minnesota has played in 151 games with a set over/under, and have combined with its opponents to go over the total 76 times (76-68-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!